I2Cvb/mp-mri-prostate/README.md

 #### Run the pipeline

-To normalize the DCE MRI data, launch an `ipython` or `python` prompt and run from the root directory:
+To normalize data, launch an `ipython` or `python` prompt and run from the root directory:

 ```python
 >> run pipeline/feature-normalization/pipeline_normalization_rician_t2w_patient.py